Attachment-Focused Parenting and Why It Matters

-Attachment is the latest buzz word in therapy, parenting and relationships – there is a reason for this – the evidence overwhelmingly supports attachment theory in practice.
-Attachment focused parenting has been the foundation for caring for children through foster-care and adoption for some time; this is due to the trauma a child experiences when separated from their birth family.
-Many of the best attachment focused parenting books started out in this field, however, over the last 10 or so years, the ideas and concepts have moved into mainstream parenting.
+Attachment has been a buzzword word in therapy, parenting and relationships for some time, and there is a reason for this.
+The evidence overwhelmingly supports attachment theory in practice.
+Attachment-focused parenting has been the foundation for caring for children through foster care and adoption for some time, due to the trauma a child experiences when separated from their birth family.
+Many of the best attachment-focused parenting books began in this field.
+Over the last 10-20 years, these ideas and concepts have moved into mainstream parenting.

-Most people come to therapy because of attachment injuries; often covered up by symptoms of anxiety, addiction, attention deficit disorders, depression, disordered eating or relationship problems.
-The attachment relationship we have as a child with our primary care givers is the foundation for the way we relate and connect as an adult with self, others and the world.
+Most people come to therapy because of attachment injuries, often covered up by symptoms of anxiety, addiction, attention deficit disorders (ADD/ADHD), depression, disordered eating or relationship problems.
+The attachment relationship we have as a child with our primary caregivers is the foundation for the way we relate and connect as an adult with self, others and the world.
+Attachment-focused parenting is best informed by the work we do as parents from the inside out, and by repairing our own attachment injuries.
+This healing can take place within the therapeutic relationship and the secure frame held by therapists in ongoing therapy.

 Emma Cameron writes,